pea-nut-z/connect-four-app-client-server/README.md

 ### Road blocks

+- [ ] A memory leak occurs at logging in again after logging out.
+It causes the score to be unable to sync
 - [ ] Critical runtime in single player mode on a mobile device
 - [ ] Authentication components at the "client/src/components/auth" directory are tested using Puppeteer, unlike others which use Jest.
 Its test files are at "client/\_\_tests\_\_/functional_tests".
 Puppeteer uses the build of the application to run the tests.
 Thus, it does not have source mapping.
 As a result, the coverage report is not present.